amitsh1908/aws-multi-vpc-private-cloud/README.md

 # Secure Multi-VPC Architecture on AWS

-This project demonstrates a secure, production-style AWS networking setup using multiple VPCs, private subnets, a bastion host, NAT Gateway, and VPC peering.
+-This project demonstrates a secure, production-style AWS networking setup using multiple VPCs, private subnets, a bastion host, NAT Gateway, and VPC peering.
+-This infrastructure was created manually using the AWS Console and verified using AWS CLI exports.

 ## Architecture Overview
 - VPC-A